-When moving to The Netherlands, it is essential to create a bank account in order to rent a property and receive wages.
-There is a variety of Dutch banks, however ABN AMRO and bunq have detailed information in English on their websites.
+When moving to The Netherlands, it is essential for tax expats to create a bank account in order to rent a property and receive wages.
+There is a variety of Dutch banks, however, ABN AMRO and bunq have detailed information in English on their websites.

 In order to open a Dutch bank account, the following documents are required:

 - Proof of address (such as a tenancy agreement)